uraimo/SwiftyGPIO/README.md

 var spi = spis?[0]
 ```

-The first item returned is the output channel and this can be verified invoking the method `isOut` on the `SPIObject`.
+The items returned refer to different devices addressable through the SPI bus, the number is equal to the number of CS(or CE) pins available on your board.

-Alternatively, we can create a software SPI using two GPIOs, one that will serve as clock pin and the other will be used to send the actual data.
+Alternatively, we can create a software SPI using two GPIOs, one that will serve as clock pin and the other will be used to send the actual data (you'll need to connect the CS pin of your device to a 1 value).
 This kind of bit-banging SPI is slower than the hardware one, so, the recommended approach is to use hardware SPIs when available.

 To create a software SPI, just retrieve two pins and create a `VirtualSPI` object:
 ```swift
 let gpios = SwiftyGPIO.GPIOs(for:.RaspberryPi2)
 var sclk = gpios[.P2]!
 var dnmosi = gpios[.P3]!

 var spi = VirtualSPI(dataGPIO:dnmosi,clockGPIO:sclk)
 ```